 Broker | Country | Rating | Min.
 Deposit | Website |

-Forex market in India is governed by the Foreign Exchange Management Act (FEMA), adopted in 2000 and latter revised as part of a broader effort by the Indian government to liberalize the economy and to facilitate the remittance of funds both in and out of India.
+The forex market in India is governed by the Foreign Exchange Management Act (FEMA), adopted in 2000 and later revised as part of a broader effort by the Indian government to liberalize the economy and facilitate the remittance of funds both in and out of India.
+According to the act, Indian residents are free to buy or sell foreign currencies except in cases when the type of the transaction has been explicitly prohibited by the Central Government.
+However, the list of banned transaction types is quite long.

 Also, under the current regulations currency options are availed to investors with the USDINR pair only.

 And yet, international brokers and traders in India have found ways to circumvent those restrictions.
-Although the Reserve Bank of India had ordered all commercial banks in India to close the accounts of customers, using credit or debit card for illegal online forex trading transactions, many traders manage to go around that ban, using e-wallets.
+Although the Reserve Bank of India had ordered all commercial banks in India to close the accounts of customers, who use credit or debit cards for illegal online forex trading transactions, many traders manage to go around that ban, using e-wallets.

 Basically, all transactions to international forex brokers are done via e-wallets like Neteller or Skrill, which are funded with credit cards or bank accounts with Indian banks.